Eisbaeeer/CO2light/README.md

 ## Description
 This project shows you the air quality of your enviroment.
 I use MH-Z19B sensor to get the enviroment air quality.
 To get a quick view of the CO2 value, there is a WS2812B stripe who will show the quality in four steps.
 The SSD1306 display will give you more informations about the web page and the messured values.
-You can change the ranges of colours against the CO2 value.
+You can change the ranges of colors against the CO2 value.

 ## Features
 - the code creates a filesystem on flash storage of the esp8266